ETKoenig/Fall23-Homework-1/README.md

 ## Procedures
 ### [Structure of a Program](https://cplusplus.com/doc/tutorial/program_structure/) Write the basic outline of a C++ Program (2pts)
-Write a prgoram that prints `Hello,TOOP!`.
+Write a program that prints `Hello,TOOP!`.
 You may choose to use explicit scope qualifications or a declaration.
 ### [Variables and types](https://cplusplus.com/doc/tutorial/variables/) Initialize a few variables for later on (3 pts)
 Declare the following variables
 - A string called `name`.
 This is the name of the user.